-Gross unrecognized tax benefits of \$3.1 million were transferred to LPLH during fiscal year 2011 in accordance with the provisions of the Tax Agreement.
-The Company has additional gross unrecognized tax benefits of \$4.3 million as of December 31, 2011, which has been included in due to affiliates, net of any related tax benefit, in the statement of financial condition.
+Gross unrecognized tax benefits of \$4.3 million were transferred to LPLH during fiscal year 2012 in accordance with the provisions of the Tax Agreement.
+The Company has additional gross unrecognized tax benefits of \$2.6 million as of December 31, 2012, which has been included in due from affiliates, net of any related tax benefit, in the statement of financial condition.
 The Company records gross unrecognized tax adjustments through its income tax provision and settles with LPLH for cash in the period in which the activity is realized.
 Under the terms of the Tax Agreement, no additional payments will be made between the Company and LPLH for the affects of future recognition of unrecognized tax benefits settled with LPLH.
 As a result, unrecognized tax benefits will have no effect on the Company's annual effective tax rate when recognized.

-The Company accrues interest and penalties related to unrecognized tax benefits in its provision for income taxes within the statement of financial condition.
-At December 31, 2010, the Company had \$0.5 million accrued for penalties.
-At December 31, 2011, the liability for unrecognized tax benefits included penalties of \$0.6 million.
-The tax years of 2007 to 2011 remain open to examination by major taxing jurisdictions to which the Company is subject.
+The Company accrues interest and penalties related to unrecognized tax benefits in its provision for income taxes.
+At December 31, 2012, the liability for unrecognized tax benefits included penalties of \$0.5 million.
+The tax years of 2008 to 2012 remain open to examination by major taxing jurisdictions to which the Company is subject.
 Since future unrecognized tax benefits will be settled in accordance with the Tax Agreement, the Company does not anticipate a material change in unrecognized tax benefits within the next 12 months.